mattlashley/mattlashley.github.io/_tutorials/how-to-rename-file-windows.md

 ### Key Terms

 file
-:  a named container for collecting data on a computer, similiar to a paper-based yellow file that holds papers
+:  a named container for collecting data on a computer, similiar to a paper-based file that holds papers

 file system
 :  comprises directories and files, provides visual organization of the computer's storage system, similar to a file cabinet that holds files